cswuhan/cswuhan.github.io/dairy/MyDairy.md

 # 20231008

 Perhaps I should start learning to code now.
-As the article suggests, dedicating 5 hours a day to learning CSS, HTML, JS, and other aspects of web development would be beneficial.
-However, the job market has become increasingly challenging, to the point where even someone with a top Ph.D. may struggle to find their desired career after a year of searching.
+As the article suggests, dedicating 5 hours daily to learning CSS, HTML, JS, and other aspects of web development would be beneficial.
+However, the job market has become increasingly challenging, where even someone with a top Ph.D. may struggle to find their desired career after a year of searching.

+# 20231009

+Lately, I've been losing track of myself by constantly playing games and avoiding work and studying.
+It's a shame because I know I should use my time more productively.
+I need to consciously limit the time I spend on games and change my daily routine.
+I plan to wake up early and go to bed early, ideally before 6:00 a.m., so I can shower and read English articles.
+Additionally, I need to stick to my study plans every day.